 4. Undisclosed Fix-ups

-Sellers might not disclose every physical detail that requires attention.
-Both you and the seller are out to maximize your investment.
+Sellers might not disclose every physical detail requiring attention.
+Both you and the Seller are out to maximize your investment.
 Ensure that you conduct a thorough inspection of the home early in the process.
 Consider hiring an independent inspector to objectively view the home inside and out, and make the final contract contingent upon this inspector's report.
 The inspector should be able to give you a report on any item that needs to be fixed, with an associated, approximate cost.

 5. Inaccurate Survey